sarahkitten/Pokemon-Catch/docs/TimeTrialFeaturePlan.md

 - The architecture supports the planned features for subsequent tasks

 ### Next Small Task
-Create the shared Pokemon state utilities by implementing the `/src/utils/pokemonStateUtils.ts` file, which will extract and centralize the shared functionality from `useGameState` for reuse in the Time Trial mode.
+Create the Time Trial Hook by implementing the `/src/hooks/useTimeTrialState.ts` file, which will provide the core state management for the Time Trial mode and leverage the shared utilities.